 4 fields, 1 checkbox, and a CTA.
 In the 4 fields, they only ask for necessary lead qualification information.

-The CTA has a nice contrast with the rest of the form, so it draws the attention of the visitors.
+The CTA has a nice contrast with the rest of the form, which draws the visitors’ attention.

 5. WordStream – Get Your Grade

 They do a great job of highlighting that they are talking about a free offer in the header.
-Also, the little “NEW!” badge is a nice touch and gives the feel of early adaption for the visitor.
+The little “NEW!” badge is a nice touch and gives the feel of early adaption for the visitor.

 The main headline clearly describes the offer, and the tagline highlights another huge benefit: “Find out where you stand in 1 minute…”.

-They even put some text to make it stupid simple to know what to do next: “Enter your email address to get started.”
+They even put some text to make it stupidly simple to know what to do next: “Enter your email address to get started.”

 The CTA has enough contrast, and the text on it is straightforward and explicit.